chantelwetzel-noaa/data_summary/doc/_main.md

 # Kelp rockfish
  The most recent assessment of Kelp rockfish was a data-limited assessment conducted in 2010.
 Across available data, Kelp rockfish have been observed and sampled generally by both commercial and recreational fisheries.

  Across all years of available data, commercial fisheries have collected a total of 1,537 length observations, 0 age readings, and 1 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 685 length observations, 0 age readings, and 1 otoliths that are available to be aged.
-In California, since 2000, a total of 685 length observations, 0 age readings, and 1 otoliths have been collected
+In California, since 2000, a total of 685 length observations, 0 age readings, and 1 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 13,134 length observations, 0 age readings, and 1 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 13,134 length observations, 0 age readings, and 1 otoliths that are available to be aged.
-In California, since 2003, a total of 13,134 length observations, 0 age readings, and 1 otoliths have been collected
+In California, since 2003, a total of 13,134 length observations, 0 age readings, and 1 otoliths have been collected.